belovedpearl/mycar_drfapi/README.md

 * [Cloudinary](https://www.cloudinary.com/) - Used to hold images files used.
 * [Lucid Chart](https://lucid.app/documents#/documents?folder_id=recent) - This was used for creating the website ERD, a demonstration of the database structure.

+## Libraries Used

+As listed in the requirements file, the libraries used for this project include the following;

+* asgiref - ASGI indeed facilitates communication between asynchronous web applications and servers in Python.

+* cloudinary - This enabled seamless integration of applications with Cloudinary, a cloud-based media management solution.

+* dj-database-url - This enabled the ability to leverage the DATABASE_URL environment variable, which follows the principles outlined in the Twelve-Factor App methodology.

+* dj-rest-auth - This package provides drop-in API endpoints specifically designed to handle authentication securely in Django Rest Framework (DRF) applications.
+It simplify the procass of authentication like signin, signout, password change e.t.c

+* Django - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.

+* django-allauth - django-allauth is a comprehensive set of Django applications that addresses various aspects of user authentication, registration, account management, and third-party (social) account authentication within Django web applications.

+* django-cloudinary-storage - This is a package designed to streamline the integration of Cloudinary, a cloud-based media management solution, with Django projects.

+* django-cors-headers - Django application designed to facilitate Cross-Origin Resource Sharing (CORS) in Django projects by adding appropriate CORS headers to HTTP responses.

+* django-filter - This is a reusable Django application that provides the ability and capability to add dynamic QuerySet filtering based on URL parameters in Django projects.

+* djangorestframework - This is a web-browsable Web APIs.

+* djangorestframework-simplejwt - This allows the implemention of token-based authentication RESTful APIs and web applications.

+* gunicorn - This is a Python WSGI HTTP Server for UNIX.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
+This is also known as ‘Green Unicorn’.

+* oauthlib - This framework was designed to facilitate the implementation of OAuth 1.0a and OAuth 2.0 protocols in Python-based applications.

+* pillow - Python Imaging Library that adds image processing capabilities to Python interpreter.

+* psycopg2 - This is the most popular PostgreSQL database adapter for Python programming language.

+* PyJWT - A Python library that provides support for encoding, decoding, and validating JSON Web Tokens (JWTs) according to the specifications outlined in RFC 7519.

+* python3-openid - A Python library that enables support for OpenID authentication in modern server and consumer applications.

+* pytz - This is a Python library that provides timezone definitions and utilities to work with them.
+It allows Python developers to handle timezone-aware datetime calculations and conversions accurately across different timezones.

+* requests-oauthlib - It offers OAuth support for applications built with the Requests HTTP library.
+It simplifies the process of integrating OAuth authentication into Python applications that use the Requests library for making HTTP requests.

+* sqlparse - This is a Python library designed for parsing SQL queries.

+---

+# Deployment

+---

+The project was deployed to [heroku](https://heroku.com), to view the live project click [here](https://mycardrfapi-d64556077ed4.herokuapp.com/)

+## Creating the Project

+1. To start, create a GitHub repository from the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) template and then click 'Use this template'.

+2. Add a name for your new repository and then click 'Create Repository'.

+3. Once the repository is created, click on the 'Gitpod' button to open it up in a gitpod editor.

+4. Install django and the supporting libraries using the following commands.

+     * pip3 install 'django<4' gunicorn
+     * pip3 install 'dj_database_url psycopg2
+     * pip3 install 'dj3-cloudinary-storage

+5. Create and update requirements file.

+     * pip3 freeze --local > requirements.txt

+6. Create the project using the following command

+     * django-admin startproject PROJECT_NAME

+7. Applications can be created using the following command,

+     * python3 manage.py startapp APP_NAME

+  I have used the following applications in my project; Profiles, Posts, Reviews, Upvotes, Downvotes and Followers.

+ 8. Add the applications to project's settings file in the INSTALLED_APPS list.

+ 9. Define models in the applications with your desired field.

+ 10. After defining models, run the migration using the commands below;

+      * python3 manage.py makemigrations
+      * python3 manage.py migrate
+    To view the live server, run the command below;

+      * python3 manage.py runserver

+    Click on the open browser button to view django's template view.

+## Heroku App

+1. Signin to your [heroku](https://id.heroku.com/login) account/ [create](https://signup.heroku.com/identity) an account.

+2. Click on the button 'New' to create a new app.

+3. Choose a unique app-name for your app.

+4. Choose your region.

+5. Click 'Create app'.

+6. Follow the steps illustrated below to create a database

+7. In the Heroku app settings section, click on 'Reveal Config Vars'.

+8. Create a config variable called DATABASE_URL and paste in the URL copied from ElephantSQL to connect the database to the app.

+## Setting up a Database

+To setup an external database using the ElephantSQL, follow the following steps;

+1. [Log in](https://customer.elephantsql.com/login) to your account / [Create](https://customer.elephantsql.com/signup) a new account.

+2. On your dashboard, click on 'Create New Instance' to create a new database instance.

+3. Choose a name for your database instance.

+4. Select the data center near you.

+5. Click 'Create Instance'.

+6. Back in the dashboard, click on your new instance name, copy the Database URL (to be used in heroku)

+## Cloudinary Setup

+Cloudinary is used to store static files.

+1. [Create](https://cloudinary.com/users/register_free) a Cloudinary account/ [Login](https://cloudinary.com/users/login) into an existing account and from the dashboard copy the API Environment Variable.

+2. In the env.py file add the Cloudinary url

+     * os.environ["CLOUDINARY_URL"] = "cloudinary://************************"

+3. In the Heroku settings add the Cloudinary url in Config Vars.

+4. Add a disable collectstatic variable to get the first deployment successfully to Heroku.

+5. In the settings.py file, add the Cloudinary Libraries installed to the INSTALLED_APPS list.

+    Note: It is important to add the apps in the following order;

+     *  cloudinary_storage
+     *  django.contrib.staticfiles
+     *  cloudinary

+## Environment Variable Setup

+1. In GitPod and create an env.py file in the top level directory.
+Add the following

+     * import os
+     * os.environ["DATABASE_URL"]
+     * os.environ["SECRET_KEY"]

+   The database URL is the value copied from the database setup above and the secret key can be anyword as desired by the developer.

+2. In the config var section of the app on heroku, create another variable called SECRET_KEY (copy in the same secret key added into the env.py file).

+3. Add the env.py file into the .gitignore file to keep the off github.

+4. To connect the env file and the settings, add the following to the settings file.

+      * import os

+      * import dj_database_url

+      * if os.path.isfile("env.py"):

+          import env

+5. In the settings file, remove the already exposed secret key.

+6. Add SECRET_KEY = os.environ.get('SECRET_KEY') to linkup the file with the env secret key.

+7. Also, comment out the DATABASE_URL in the settings file replace with the DATABASE_URL in the env file.

+      * DATABASE_URL = os.environ.get('DATABASE_URL')

+8. Save all fields and migrate changes.

+      * python3 manage.py migrate